kr-g/pytkfaicons/README.md

 [`CHANGELOG`](https://github.com/kr-g/pytkfaicons/blob/main/CHANGELOG.md)
-for latest ongoing, or upcoming news and also for known issues, limitations and backlog refer to [`BACKLOG`](https://github.com/kr-g/pytkfaicons/blob/main/BACKLOG.md)
+for latest ongoing, or upcoming news and also for known issues, limitations and for

+backlog refer to
+[`BACKLOG`](https://github.com/kr-g/pytkfaicons/blob/main/BACKLOG.md)

 # sample screenshot